openid/OpenID4VP/openid-4-verifiable-presentations-1_0.md

 <{{examples/request/pd_mdl_iso_cbor.json}}

-To start with, the `format` parameter in the `input_descriptor` element is set to `mso_mdoc`, i.e. it requests presentation of an mDL in CBOR format.
+To start with, the `format` parameter in the `input_descriptor` element is set to `mso_mdoc`, i.e., it requests presentation of an mDL in CBOR format.

 To request user claims in ISO/IEC 18013-5:2021 mDL, a `doctype` and `namespace` of the claim needs to be specified.
 Moreover, the Verifiers needs to indicate whether it intends to retain obtained user claims or not, using `intent_to_retain` property.